dragoonreign/MangaAppReplica_iOS15/README.md

 Home view is where all the manga is listed and it shows you from the top: a weekday view, ads, recently viewed and more.

-The image on the right is a detail view and the star represent favorite, where users have an option to choose to favorite a manga.
+The image on the right is a detail view and the star represent favorite, where users have an option to favorite a manga.

 <p align="left">
   <img width="250" height="500" src="https://github.com/dragoonreign/MangaAppReplica_iOS15/blob/main/MangaAppSS1.png">